brentp/combined-pvalues/examples/bs-seq/README.md

 where `embryo-endo.fisher.bed` contains the p-values from the comparison of methylation between endopserm and embryo.
-This comparison requires a p-value of 0.01 to start a region and looks up to 300 bases to find another value of 0.01 to extend the region.
+This comparison requires a (slk and FDR corrected) q-value of 0.01 or less to start a region and looks up to 300 bases to find another value of at most 0.01 to extend the region.

-The file `data/cpv.regions-p.bed` the contains the final SLK and Sidak adjusted p-values for each putative region.
+The file `data/cpv.regions-p.bed` then contains the final SLK and Sidak adjusted p-values for each putative region.

 The final file `data/data/ee.annotated.regions.bed` lists only the regions with